Pre-Registration Checklist

 What if I register for the BCOE Learning Community but then decide I want to drop out?

 That’s perfectly fine.
-If you decide that you no longer want to be part of the BCOE Learning Community, please check your email for instructions on how to get assistance.
+If you decide that you no longer want to be part of the BCOE Learning Community, please speak to your advisor during your registration session for assistance.

 -

-Can I choose a different block after I register for my block during Phase 1?
-Can I change my block during Phase 2?
+Can I choose a different block after I register for my block?
 What are the rules for adding/dropping courses within the block?

-Unfortunately, once you register for your block, it cannot be changed.
+Unfortunately, once you register for your block, it cannot be changed, and the classes within the block cannot be changed.

 -